-A greater obstacle than finishing nursing school or getting in with DUI occurs when it’s time to take NCLEX exam and then apply for Registered Nurse license.
+A greater obstacle than finishing nursing school or getting in with DUI occurs when it’s time to take the NCLEX exam and then apply for a Registered Nurse license.

 Most are not clear on the query of can you become a nurse with a DUI?

-When you’re ready for seeking the RN, you should apply with the Nursing Commission of Washington State Department of Health.
-While having this application, you should submit the fingertips to get a thorough background check.
+When you’re ready for seeking an RN, you should apply with the Nursing Commission of Washington State Department of Health.
+While having this application, you should submit your fingertips to get a thorough background check.

-The background uncovers DUI charge, conviction or arrest.
+The background uncovers DUI charges, convictions, or arrests.

 Can you be a travel nurse with a DUI?

-You might go through Nursing Commission disciplinary process, particularly if you didn’t report incident yourself and another healthcare professional did.
+You might go through the Nursing Commission disciplinary process, particularly if you didn’t report the incident yourself and another healthcare professional did.

 You will need to show the Nursing Commission that still you can be a good nurse and aren’t putting patients in danger.

 You would need to abide by stipulation terms of information discipline or endure formal disciplines, like suspension, revocation, or probation.

 As you’ve had DUI on record doesn’t mean that the chances for taking the test get denied.
 However, it doesn’t mean that Nursing Commission takes close look at the application.